Jeshvithareddy/Modular_Tic-tac-toe/README.md

 How to Run the Project :

- Clone or download the project
+- Clone or download the project.